 - Decide the price breaks and create a pricing matrix.

-The ultimate questions, does your pricing break guarantees, more revenue the higher the order?
+The ultimate question becomes: does your pricing break guarantee higher revenue with larger orders?

-Let’s take a look at poorly conceived pricing break.
+Let’s take a look at a poorly conceived pricing break system.
 In this example, we have $4 for 1-7 items and $3 for 8-14 items.